HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/ammo_crate.md

 # Location & Spawning

-Three Ammo Crates spawn in the [Armory](/buildings/armory) in various locations around the structure.
-Several Ammo Crates can also spawn in the interior of each [Warehouse](/buildings/warehouse) in the various layouts.
+Ammo Crates can be found in many structures, especially medium and large structures such as the [Large Bridge](/buildings/large_bridge) and [Armory](/buildings/armory).

 # Loot & More